AleksandM/i18n-drafts/articles/language-negotiation/language-negotiation.md

 Locale negotiation is more reliable if the user has provided a strong signal (such as choosing their locale from a menu).
-Once the locale has been determined, it is usually a good idea to store the result for future use (including for offline interactions, such as push notifications).
+Once the locale has been determined, it is usually a good idea to store the result for future use (including for offline interactions, such as push notifications or emails).

 The simplest use case is a site or service that does not preserve the user's information between sessions, has no offline experience, and does not maintain